 Blackboard Messages: The best way to contact me is through Blackboard Messages.
 Messages are private, and all correspondence about the course should go through Messages.
+I check my messages and emails for the last time each weekday before 5 pm; please do not expect an answer after 5 pm or while I am in a class.
 Please only use my email if Blackboard is unavailable.
-Do not send assignments through Messages or email; I will not accept any assignment through Messages or email.
+Do not send assignments through email; I will not accept any assignment through email.
 If Blackboard service is disrupted, I will be notified and I will extend my due date and time to allow for the disruption.
 You do not need to notify me if Blackboard is down.